mziru/keyword-data-explorer/README.md

 <img src="https://github.com/mziru/movie-keyword-data-explorer/blob/master/readme%20images/lda_viz.png?raw=true" width="600">

 The user then has the option to try to find a more optimal number of topics by iterating through values for k (up to a maximum specified by the user), training a separate model for each k, and plotting a topic coherence score for each model.
-(Note that, in this example, the CV score was used to measure coherence, since it is Gensim's default metric, but other metrics are available.)
+(Note that, in this example, the CV score was used to measure coherence becasue it is Gensim's default metric, but other metrics are available.)

 <img src="https://github.com/mziru/movie-keyword-data-explorer/blob/master/readme%20images/coherence_plot.png?raw=true" width="600">

+The user can now train and visualize a new model with a custom k.
+In this case, the "elbow" heuristic suggests that 7 would be a more optimal number of topics than the default of 10.

+That's all for now!
+Some ideas for future improvements: more interactive visualizations, more hyperparameter tuning within the browser interface, options to download/export processed data and models, some different ways to visualize and explore the topic groupings--e.g. to see more clearly how the "latent" semantic structures revealed by the model can be interpreted.